btoll/benjamintoll.com/content/post/virtual_machines.md

 - [Summary](#summary)
 - [References](#references)

----
+## Introduction

+I remember the first time I heard of [virtual machines] and [hypervisors].
+It was way back in the naughties around 2003 or 2004, and I remember thinking something along the lines of: "What kind of magic is this?"

+At that time and even now, I feel that virtual machines and [virtualization] in general are technologies that people use all the time without having to know the slightest thing about what it is and how it's done.
+In fact, many times we don't even know that we're operating in a virtualized environment.

+And I think that's peachy.
+There's nothing wrong with that.
+It's impossible to know everything about every layer of technology.
+It's easy to build a mental model around what a virtual machine is and the benefits it provides, and that's usually enough.

+However, once you start doing anything serious with [containers] and [OS-level virtualization] that all changes.
+At least, that has been my experience.

+Why?
+In a containerized world, it's extremely helpful, necessary even, to know what the differences are and the security implications of running a process in a container versus a virtual machine.
+(There are other reasons to want to dig into how virtual machines work, of course, but this was the impetus for me.)

-There are a lot of similarities between these concepts, and many of them overlap.
-I'm going to briefly (superficially) define these terms so that we have proper working definitions in order to construct the necessary mental model for the how a virtual machine works.
+That's a big subject, and in order to be able to speak cogently and confidently about it, you have to know a fair bit about the Linux kernel.
+However, for this article, I'm only going to briefly (and superficially) define these terms so that we have proper working definitions in order to construct the necessary mental model for the how a virtual machine works.

+So, let's begin with some definitions and then move into the main topic.

 ## Glossary